Make Content Your Runway: 4 Ways to Mirror Luxury Fashion Brands Content

-They’ve also utilised user-generated content, with the #guccimodelchallenge.
-This challenge wasn’t affiliated in any way with the brand, and was created by TikTok users to parody Gucci’s distinctive style.
+They’ve also utilized user-generated content, with the #guccimodelchallenge.
+This challenge wasn’t affiliated in any way with the brand and was created by TikTok users to parody Gucci’s distinctive style.

 Gucci adapted the challenge into their own campaign, embracing the joke and sharing many videos from the hashtag to their official TikTok page – letting fans create their lockdown content for them.

 2. Livestream to show off your products and services

 It’s no secret that customers like to be able to see what a product is like before they buy it.
 TV shopping channels like QVC have a long history of enabling consumers to look at a product from the comfort of their homes.

 As generations move forward, more people are choosing to shop online, but poor optimization on social media apps can mean fewer purchases are made, and a sense of distance between product and consumer remains.